Zestfor

 Frequently Asked Questions About Good Stress Vs Bad Stress

 Good stress (eustress) energises and motivates, enhancing performance and driving achievement.
 It feels challenging but manageable, creating a sense of excitement and purpose.
 Bad stress (distress) overwhelms and exhausts, impairing performance and damaging wellbeing.
 It feels uncontrollable and unsustainable, leading to anxiety and burnout.
 The key difference lies in whether pressure matches available resources and support.
+When challenges align with capabilities and adequate support exists, stress becomes eustress.
+When demands exceed capacity without sufficient resources, stress becomes distress.

 Building Resilient, High-Performing Teams